-The median of the annual compensation paid by the Company during fiscal year 2017 to all employees as of December 31, 2017, is estimated to be approximately \$31,667 (referred to as the "2017 Median Compensation").
-The ratio of the 2017 Median Compensation to the annual compensation paid by the Company to Eric P. Sills, our Chief Executive Officer and President, during fiscal year 2017, which is described in the Summary Compensation Table for 2017 above, is estimated to be one to thirty-five.
+The median of the annual compensation paid by the Company during fiscal year 2018 to all employees is estimated to be approximately \$32,332 (referred to as the "2018 Median Compensation").
+The ratio of the 2018 Median Compensation to the annual compensation paid by the Company to Eric P. Sills, our Chief Executive Officer and President, during fiscal year 2018, which is described in the Summary Compensation Table for 2018 above, is estimated to be one to thirty-two.